RMachnik/EMPortfolio/README.md

-EPortfolio is a new portfolio of Ewelina Salagaj.
+EPortfolio is a new portfolio of Ewelina Machnik.